Savoir-Voyager lets you Discover a Different Europe

 The concept is to let you savour authentic flavours and dishes, learn about their origins, and put them into their geographic & historic context.

-- All required health precautions are taken – if not exceeded
+- All required health precautions are being taken

 - Groups are small: a maximum of 6 guests in one group

 - Arrangements can be easily adapted to your preferences and short-tern changes

 - I only share my personal favourite destinations

 - Each experience has been personally reviewed

 - Tours are offered in 🇬🇧 🇫🇷 🇩🇪 🇮🇹 🇱🇺 🏳️🌈

 For Whom is this the Right Type of Holiday ?